Shift Readiness Skills Series: Conflict Resolution & Building Respect (Part 4)

 Here are a few ways to begin building this skill set:

 Practice active listening: Listen to understand.
-If you’ve stopped listening to build your response, drop it, and return to listening.
+If you’ve stopped listening to develop your response, drop it, and return to listening.
 Reflect what you believe you heard, adding your perspective.

 Slow down the conversation: When voices rise, clarity drops.
 Take a breath.
 Ask for a moment.
 Reset the tone.